 where $\vartheta= {U^\mu}_{;\mu}=3 H$ is the expansion rate of the fluid with $H=\frac{\dot{a}}{a}$ is the Hubble parameter, $\zeta=\zeta(\rho)$ is the coefficient of bulk viscosity that arises in the fluid and is restricted to be positive.
 For the adiabatic part, $p_a$, we adopt a barotropic pressure that can asymptote between dust at the early time and DE at the late time \cite{viab}.
 It has the form

 where $\gamma$, $\delta$, $n$, and $m$ are free parameters.
 As mentioned in \cite{viab}, this form of adiabatic pressure has the advantage that it enables interpolation between different powers for the density, which allows for smooth phase transitions during the universe evolution.
-It also has the advantage of having a general equation of state (EoS) for DE that enables the cosmological constant as a special case.
+It also has the advantage of having a general equation of state (EoS) for DE that enables the cosmological constant as special case.
 The bulk viscosity coefficient is considered to take the form

 where $\zeta_0$ and $\nu$ are constants.
 In this work we adopt a constant bulk viscosity coefficient $\zeta(\rho) = \zeta_0$, so that $\nu=0$.
-This assumption is attractive because of its mathematical simplicity while it is physically acceptable.
-Accordingly, we consider a viscous dark fluid with an effective equation of state
+This assumption is attractive due to its mathematical simplicity while it is physically acceptable.
+Accordingly, our viscous dark fluid has the effective equation of state